quantumopticss/Computational-Physics/README.md

 you can find some classic topics, including **OdeSolver， Numerical Integral， Interpolation，PDE Equation from Ode** Here, Some interesting problems like **Ising Model, Kuramoto Model, DLA Model, ...** are also up for grabs.

-# What you can get?
+# What can you learn?
 You can **Learn Basic Coding Skills** and use **dynamic Programming Language(Python) to solve practial problems**, you will learn how to using powerful tools including **numpy, scipy** and useful visualization tool including **matplotlib, seaborn**.
 If you prefer, you can build fundamental tools like **fft, odesolver** for yourself.

-# What the code is:
+# What the code is?
 This code base privide **some coding results** from homeworks.
 Let's use ode (ordinary derivative equation, 常微分方程) as an example : usually you will be told Eular methods, backward Eular method.
 But do you know why these methods can work and what do they do?